 - Murrabit Country Market – A Community Driven Success Story 1977-2007

-Opened in 1926 the first all-steel bridge to be installed over the Murray River.
-The final leg of the YMCA Murray River Marathon begins here each year.
-Located a few metres upstream from the bridge is a boat ramp.
+Opened in 1926 the first all-steel bridge to be installed over the Murray River, between Victoria and New South Wales.
+The final leg of the Murray River Marathon begins here each year.
+Located a few metres downstream from the bridge is a boat ramp.

 Miss M.G.
 Keats MBE Picnic Area